 When Congress passed laws requiring the application of mandatory minimum sentencing, the clear intent was for the most severe penalties to be reserved for drug “kingpins,” not couriers or street-corner peddlers.
 Instead, prosecutors soon learned that most drug prosecutions were “easy wins,” while judges were constrained by the language of the statutes to sentence defendants to long prison terms.
 Power shifted from the judicial branch to the executive branch, and prosecutors were only restrained by their consciences.
 In other words, some were not restrained at all.

-According to the report, “prosecutors often charge or threaten to charge mandatory minimums not because they result in appropriate punishment, even in the view of the prosecutor, but to pressure defendants to plead guilty and to ...
+According to the report, “prosecutors often charge or threaten to charge mandatory minimums not because they result in appropriate punishment, even in the view of the prosecutor, but to pressure defendants to plead guilty and to punish them ...

 10th Circuit Reverses Dismissal of Halfway House Escape Charge